CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/tiler.md

 <div class="badges"><div class="advanced"></div></div>

-We currently provide procedures to create two types of tilesets: _simple_ and _aggregation_ tilesets, the former to visualize features individually and the latter to generate aggregated point visualizations.
+We currently provide procedures to create the following kind of tilesets:
+* Spatial index tiles (aggregates spatial indexes into tiles at specific resolutions)
+* Geometry-based MVT tiles of two types:
+  + _simple_ tilesets to visualize features individually
+  + _aggregation_ tilesets to generate aggregated point visualizations

 Visit the [Overview](/analytics-toolbox-bigquery/overview/tilesets) section to learn more about tileset types and which procedures to use in each case.

 ### CREATE_POINT_AGGREGATION_TILESET